 When using all three together follow this order:

 Purdue is a land-, sea- and space-grant university.

 Use a lowercase "l" when using this term, as is the practice of Wired Style.

-In running text, do not capitalize the names of majors unless the major itself is a proper noun, e.g., English, American history, etc. However, in tables or bulleted lists, it's acceptable to capitalize majors.
+In running text, do not capitalize the names of majors unless the major itself is a proper noun, e.g., English, American history.
+However, in tables or bulleted lists at the start of a bulleted line, it's acceptable to capitalize majors.

 Generic references to these degrees are lowercase and include an apostrophe followed by an "s."
 Formal references use initial capital letters and no possessives.

 Avoid the use of middle initials unless there is an exception for clarification or in more formal programs.

 When referring to Neil Armstrong Hall of Engineering a second time or in shortened form, use "Neil Armstrong Hall" instead of "Armstrong Hall."
 "Stanley Coulter Hall" is the precedent.

 nondiscrimination policy statement